aleskl/imagej/README.md

 ## WB-modes.ijm
 An attempt to automatically correct white balance by using the modes of the RGB histograms.
 Works well in brightfield microscopy images with a large background area.

+## EqualizeStack.ijm
+Normalize brightness of all slices in a stack to the same value.
+Used this for fluorescence Z-stacks.